kubesphere/website/content/en/docs/installing-on-linux/on-premises/install-kubesphere-on-vmware-vsphere.md

 ## Prepare Linux Hosts

 This tutorial creates 8 virtual machines of **CentOS Linux release 7.6.1810 (Core)** for the default minimal installation.
-Every machine has 2 Cores, 4 GB memory and 40 G disk space.
+Every machine has 2 Cores, 4 GB of memory and 40 G disk space.

 | Host IP | Host Name | Role |
 | --- | --- | --- |